guildai/guildai/guild/tests/hparam-summaries.md

 # HParam Summaries

 Guild supports generation of hyperparameter (HParam) summaries when viewing runs in TensorBoard.
 Guild writes HParam summaries for each run, which contain information about flags and metrics (root scalars - i.e. scalars that do not contain '/' chars).
 This information is used by TensorBoard's HParams plugin.

 To illustrate we'll use the `hparam-summaries` project.

     >>> project = Project(sample("projects", "hparam-summaries"))

-The `echo.py` script simply logs a flag `x_flag` as an output scalar `x_metric`.
+The `echo.py` script logs a flag `x_flag` as an output scalar `x_metric`.

     >>> project.run("echo.py", {"x_flag": 1.123})
     x_metric: 1.123

-The runs monitor support in `guild.tensorboard` is used to generate summary event logs for runs.
+Runs monitor support in `guild.tensorboard` generates summary event logs for runs.

     >>> from guild.tensorboard import RunsMonitor